Analysts Offer Insights on Technology Companies: Dynatrace (DT) and Infinera (INFN)

 Infinera (INFN)

-In a report released today, Alex Henderson from Needham assigned a Buy rating to Infinera, with a price target of $12.00.
-The company’s shares closed last Tuesday at $5.80.
+In a report released today, Jeff Kvaal from Nomura maintained a Hold rating on Infinera, with a price target of $5.00.
+The company’s shares closed last Wednesday at $4.44.

-According to TipRanks.com, Henderson is a 5-star analyst with an average return of 16.2% and a 54.3% success rate.
-Henderson covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Applied Optoelectronics, and CrowdStrike Holdings.
+According to TipRanks.com, Kvaal is a 5-star analyst with an average return of 7.6% and a 57.1% success rate.
+Kvaal covers the Technology sector, focusing on stocks such as International Business Machines, Hewlett Packard Enterprise, and CommScope Holding.

-Infinera has an analyst consensus of Moderate Buy, with a price target consensus of $8.42.
+Infinera has an analyst consensus of Moderate Buy, with a price target consensus of $7.25, implying a 47.1% upside from current levels.
+In a report released today, Northland Securities also downgraded the stock to Hold with a $5.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.